xzyfer/us-travel-checklist/README.md

 * poker - I played semi-professionally for a couple years

-**TL;DR** I'm an Australian web developer spending two Aug/Sep in the US, primarily but not limited San Fransisco.
+**TL;DR** I'm an Australian web developer spending two Aug/Sep in the US, primarily but not limited San Francisco.
 Looking for fun (non- touristy) stuff to do.
 I wonder if I can crowd source github for ideas.

 Please open a pull request, or twitter [@xzyfer](https://twitter.com/xzyfer), with your suggestion.